samkush/devTinder/homework.md

 - what is difference between javascript object and JSON
 - add express.json middleware to your app
 - make your signup API dynamic to recieve data from end user
+- with user.findOne which diplicate id will be return
+- API-get user by email
+- Feed API - GET/Feed - get all users from database